MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 Surface Hub 2S running Windows 10 Enterprise allows the full suite of Win32 desktop applications as well as biometric Windows Hello options.
 The Surface Hub 2 Fingerprint Reader accessory can be plugged into any USB-C port on the device.

-> The Surface Hub 2 Fingerprint Reader will be available for purchase soon.
-Please check back on this page for more information including how to purchase.
+> <i>The Surface Hub 2 Fingerprint Reader will be available for purchase soon.
+Please check back on this page for more information including how to purchase.</i>

 After inserting the fingerprint reader, select **Start** > **Settings** > **Accounts** > **Sign-in options** > **Windows Hello Fingerprint** to enroll your fingerprint.